 WASHINGTON (AP) -- The U.S. Commerce Department reports on spending at retail businesses and restaurants in November.
 The report will be released at 8:30 a.m.
 Eastern Thursday.

-Economists forecast that retail sales declined 0.3 percent in April, according to a survey by FactSet.
-That would follow a 0.4 percent decline in March — the biggest drop in nine months.
+BIG GAIN: Economists forecast that retail spending rose 0.6 percent in November, according to a survey by FactSet.
+That would follow October's 0.4 percent gain.

-The retail sales report is the government's first look each month at consumer spending, which drives 70 percent of economic activity.
+The retail spending report is the government first look at consumer spending, which drives roughly 70 percent of economic activity.

 MORE SPENDING NEEDED: October's retail sales gain, November's auto sales increase and other recent figures suggest consumers may be poised to step up spending.
 That would give a much-needed boost to growth in the final three months of the year.